ragavanrajan/blender-open-mcp/README.md

 # blender-open-mcp

-`blender-open-mcp` is a project that integrates Blender with local AI models (via [Ollama](https://ollama.ai/)) using the Model Context Protocol (MCP).
+`blender-open-mcp` is an open source project that integrates Blender with local AI models (via [Ollama](https://ollama.com/)) using the Model Context Protocol (MCP).
 This allows you to control Blender using natural language prompts, leveraging the power of AI to assist with 3D modeling tasks.

 ## Features